gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test Cases

+- Solution files for 2 executables that depend on different build types of the same shared library
 - All test cases for single project build should also function where components are in separate Gradle builds
 - Mixed multi-project with multiple components per project
 - Multi-project where :a:exe -> :b:lib1 -> :a:lib2 (Gradle project cycle)